Figure skating jumps

 According to the International Skating Union (ISU), jumps must have the following characteristics to earn the most points: they must have "very good height and very good length"; they must be executed effortlessly, including the rhythm demonstrated during jump combinations; and they must have good takeoffs and landings.
 The following are not required, but also taken into consideration: there must be steps executed before the beginning of the jump, or it must have either a creative or unexpected entry; the jump must match the music; and the skater must have, from the jump's takeoff to its landing, a "very good body position".
-A jump combination, defined as "two (or more) jumps performed in immediate succession", is executed when a skater's landing foot of the first jump is also the takeoff foot of the following jump.
+A jump combination is executed when a skater's landing foot of the first jump is also the takeoff foot of the following jump.
 All jumps are considered in the order they are completed.
 Pair teams, both juniors and seniors, must perform one solo jump during their short programs.

-Jumps are divided into eight parts: the set-up, load, transition, pivot, takeoff, flight, landing, and exit.
-All jumps except the Axel and Waltz jumps are taken off while skating backward; Axels and Waltz jumps are entered into by skating forward.
-A skater's body absorbs up to 13–14 g-forces each time he or she lands from a jump, which may contribute to overuse injuries and stress fractures.
+The execution of a jump is divided into eight parts: the set-up, load, transition, pivot, takeoff, flight, landing, and exit.
+All jumps except the Axel and waltz jumps are taken off while skating backward; Axels and waltz jumps are entered into by skating forward.
+A skater's body absorbs up to 13–14 g-forces on landing a jump, which may contribute to overuse injuries and stress fractures.
+Factors such as angular momentum, the moment of inertia, angular acceleration, and the skater's center of mass determine if a jump is successfully completed.
 Skaters add variations or unusual entries and exits to jumps to increase difficulty.
-Factors such as angular momentum, the moment of inertia, angular acceleration, and the skater's center of mass determines if a jump is successfully completed.